5K resolution

 As of 2016, the world uses 1080p as the mainstream HD standard.
 However, there is a rapid increase in media content being released in 4K and even 5K resolution.
-Online streaming services such as Netflix and Amazon Video launched videos in 4K resolution in 2014 and are actively expanding their collection of videos in 4K resolution.
+Online streaming services such as Netflix and Amazon Prime Video launched videos in 4K resolution in 2014 and are actively expanding their collection of videos in 4K resolution.
 As 4K content becomes more common, the usefulness of 5K displays in editing and content creation may lead to a higher demand in the future.

 History

 First camera with 5K video capture

-On April 14, 2008, Red Digital Cinema Camera Company launched one of the first cameras capable of video capture at 5K resolutions.
+On April 14, 2008, Red Digital Cinema launched one of the first cameras capable of video capture at 5K resolutions.
 Red Epic uses the Mysterium X sensor which has a resolution of 5120 × 2700 and can capture at a framerate of up to 100 fps.
 Cameras with 5K resolution are used occasionally for recording films in digital cinematography.